askonomm/htmtl/README.md

         return value
 ```

-All expression modifiers need to have a name (that you will use in your templates), and you can name your modifier
+All modifiers need to have a name (that you will use in your templates), and you can name your modifier
-with the `modifier` decorator.
+with the `modifier_name` decorator.

-#### List of built-in expression modifiers
+#### List of built-in modifiers

-- `htmtl.expression_modifiers.Truncate` - Truncates the value (both strings and collections).
+- `htmtl.modifiers.Truncate` - Truncates the value (both strings and collections).